Self-Published, Multi-Author And Serial-Entrepreneur, Andy Smith, Is The Man Behind The I-Worship Network, The Fastest Growing Full-Service Publishing And Branding Company

-NEW YORK, NY / ACCESSWIRE / March 11, 2021 / Andy Smith has taken twists and turns to become a fast-growing leader in marketing and publications today with his unique story.
-As CEO and team leader of I-Worship Network, a full-service publication, and marketing brand, he is on a mission to show the excellent way to do business.
+NEW YORK, NY / ACCESSWIRE / March 16, 2021 / Andy Smith has taken twists and turns to become a fast-growing leader in marketing and publications today with his unique story.
+As CEO and team leader of I-Worship Network, a full-service publication and marketing brand, he is on a mission to show the excellent way to do business.

 His journey started in Burg Jones Lane on the south side of Monroe, Louisiana, where he was raised in a single-parent home.
 Even with his reality, he never lacked encouragement from the people around him and still believes the quality of people around you matters.
 With a deep love for God and family, his mother and mentors always told him that he would become a man of significant impact on the world.
 He would get in trouble in school but still pass all his tests and get away with it until the twist that would have set his whole life back.